electriccitizen/ec-upstream/web/themes/custom/citizen_dart/THEME-INSTALL.md

 # THEME-INSTALL.md

-## ABOUT CITIZEN DART THEME - soething
+## ABOUT CITIZEN DART THEME - something

 For Drupal 9, Citizen Dart uses the Stable theme starting place, and is meant to expand on that to theme this website.